e1jefe/k8s-controller/README.md

 - **Comprehensive build system** with Makefile
 - **Kubernetes client-go integration** for cluster operations
 - **CI/CD pipeline** with automated testing
+- **List Deployments**: List all deployments in a specified namespace
+- **Deployment Informer**: Watch for deployment changes (add, update, delete) with real-time logging

 ## Installation